Protein Peanut Butter Apple Crunch

 Using a sharp knife slice each log into five or six pinwheels.
 Clean the blade between cuts for neat edges.
 Place the pinwheels on a platter arranged cut side up.
 Drizzle lightly with honey or maple syrup if using.

 A sandwich with peanut butter and apple slices.
-Save This
+Save It

 A sandwich with peanut butter and apple slices. | zetluna.com